Fresh & Crispy Make Ahead Green Bean Casserole (From Scratch!)

 Aside from its make-ahead-ability, you’ll love this recipe because it’s completely homemade using fresh ingredients – not a can in sight!
 Blanched fresh green beans are smothered in a homemade creamy mushroom béchamel.

-As the casserole bakes, the creamy mushroom sauce simmers & bubbles the fresh green beans to a perfect tender-crisp doneness, while the crispy onion topping becomes golden & crunchy.
-The result is a classic green bean casserole with amazing creamy texture & scratch-made flavor.
+As the casserole bakes, the creamy mushroom sauce simmers and bubbles the fresh green beans to a perfect tender-crisp doneness, while the crispy onion topping becomes golden and crunchy.
+The result is a classic green bean casserole with amazing creamy texture and scratch-made flavor.
 Everyone at your Thanksgiving, Friendsgiving, or holiday dinner table will love it!

-Be sure to check out the blog post, above, for plenty more tips & tricks, & if you love the idea of a make-ahead Thanksgiving, be sure to check out our complete Make-Ahead Thanksgiving guide. ♡ Happy holidays!
+Be sure to check out the blog post, above, for plenty more tips and tricks, and if you love the idea of a make-ahead Thanksgiving, be sure to check out our complete Make-Ahead Thanksgiving guide. ♡ Happy holidays!

 Ingredients